DangPham112000/blog/engineerblog/content/docs/research/security.md

 ### How it works

-- If it target to an orgization, or a paticulally person. the dictionary can collect all the `gan gui` words around the factor they want to hack, combination all of them in all the possible ways then try each to guess the pass or key they want to hack
+- If it targets an organization or a particular person, the dictionary can collect all the closely related words around the target they want to hack.
+It can then combine all of them in all possible ways and try each combination to guess the password or key they want to hack

 ### Prevention

-- Avoid passwords: the passwords can be hacked if we dont use password for login (funy huh).
-At the system view we can totally avoid it by using password-free authentication solutions and biometric logins
+- **Avoid passwords**: Passwords can't be hacked if we don't use them for login (I'm joking).
+From a system perspective, we can completely avoid them by using password-free authentication solutions and biometric logins
-- Use random passwords: At the user view, dont you closely information like (name, pet, birthday) or the easy to predict words (like password, abcd, xyz, 123) to create a password. instead, using random string, if you see it's difficult to remember them then you can use some 3rd-party password manager to store them (of course, you need to choose the trustworthy one)
+- **Random passwords**: From a user perspective, don't use closely related information (like names, pets, birthdays) or easy-to-predict words (like "password," "abcd," "xyz," "123") to create a password.
+Instead, use random strings.
+If you find them difficult to remember, you can use a third-party password manager to store them (of course, you need to choose a trustworthy one).
-- Two-factor authentication
+- **Two-factor authentication**
-- Limit login attempts
+- **Limit login attempts**
-- Force resets
+- **Force resets**

 ## DOS